lienchien/StockTraderPro/README.md

 ## Instrumentation & Diagnostics

+- `StrategyResult` exposes the parameters used for a run alongside instrumentation, keeping backtests self-describing.
 - `StrategyResult` now provides full visibility into the strategy state machine via `detections`, `retests`, and `state_transitions` collections.
 - `RetestDetector.evaluate` returns a `RetestEvaluation` object that explains why a retest passed or failed (e.g., outside tolerance, close breach, confirmation candle).
 - These artifacts make it easier to troubleshoot false signals, understand optimization outcomes, and build explainable trading reports.